FINRAOS/herd-mdl/mkdocs/docs/admin-guide.md

 *   Login to AWS Console and navigate to SSM Parameter section (Refer [AWS Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-console.html))
 *   User Name
-    *   Open Parameter /app/MDL/${MDLInstanceName}/${Environment}/LDAP/MdlAppUsername
+    *   Find the parameter: /app/MDL/${MDLInstanceName}/${Environment}/LDAP/User/HerdAdminUsername on the console
-        *   Example :  /app/MDL/mdl/dev/LDAP/MdlAppUsername
+        *   Example :  `/app/MDL/mdlstack/dev/LDAP/User/HerdAdminUsername`
     *   Get the Value for the above parameter.
 That value specifies the user name for Herd/Bdsql/Shepherd
-        *   Example: ldap\_mdl\_app_user
+        *   Example: `herd_admin_user`
 *   Password
-    *   Open Parameter /app/MDL/${MDLInstanceName}/${Environment}/LDAP/MDLAppPassword
+    *   Find the parameter: /app/MDL/${MDLInstanceName}/${Environment}/Password/HerdAdminPassword on the console
-        *   Example :  /app/MDL/mdl/dev/LDAP/MDLAppPassword
+        *   Example :  `/app/MDL/mdlstack/dev/LDAP/Password/HerdAdminPassword`
-    *   Get the Value for the above parameter.
-That value specifies the password for Herd/Bdsql/Shepherd, and this parameter is a Secure String
+    *   Get the Value for the above parameter, it is a 12-letter AlphaNumeric String which specifies the password for Herd/Bdsql/Shepherd, and it is a Secure String
-        *   Example: ODMyOTdmZmE5
+        *   Example: `ODMyOTdmZmE5`
 *   Use the above User name, and Password to login to Herd/Shepherd/Bdsql

-## How Tos for initial creation of Herd metadata
+## How-tos for initial creation of Herd metadata

 Refer to [Herd Documentation](https://github.com/FINRAOS/herd/wiki/quick-start-to-registering-data#create-a-new-storage-instance) for details on the following: